 Site Measurer

-These professionals are crucial in the initial phase of stonemasonry projects.
+These professionals are crucial in the initial phase of stonemasonry industry projects.
 They are responsible for conducting precise on-site measurements and creating templating for construction projects, as well as skills in developing accurate 2D/3D drafting drawings using software like AutoCAD.

 They collaborate with various professionals, including architects and engineers, review architectural plans for discrepancies, generate detailed measurement reports, assist in material preparation, and coordinate with installation teams for project execution.